Agbor

 Agbor is the most populous town of approximately 367,000 among the Ika people, in Delta State, Nigeria.
 It is located in Ika South Local Government Area of Delta State, in South-south geo-political zone of Nigeria, West Africa.
 Agbor is the headquarters of Ika South Local Government Area, in Delta State, Nigeria.

 Renovations on the University of Delta (previously known as college of Education) in 2021 has led to Agbor being classified as a college town.

-Agbor is a home to some attractions and experiences.